konfig-dev/acme-sdks/go/docs/UserApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetUserByNameRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetByNameRequest struct via the builder pattern

 Name | Type | Description  | Notes